Best Photography Magazines in 2021

 3. British Journal of Photography

-British Journal of Photography is a British magazine that has its roots deep in history: It was founded back in 1854 and it’s still functioning today.
+British Journal of Photography has its roots deep in history: It was founded back in 1854 and it’s still functioning today.

 If you’re keen on the documentary and the fine art genres, you’ll be intrigued to have a look at this hub for contemporary photography.